 Creatine is one of the oldest supplements in the bodybuilding world.
+Myths about creatine are also some of the oldest bodybuilding items discussed.
 It is one of the few supplements that has a ton of science behind it and is proven to work in real life.
 Over the years, creatine seems to have picked up a variety of different myths along the way, some that might make sense and some that are downright stupid.
 I think it’s time to bring this wonderful supplement out of the dark ages and into modern times.
+Here are some common myths about creatine that have been debunked.

 Myth 1 – Creatine is Harmful to Your Kidneys